knapply/syknapptic/content/page/about.md

 My primary focus has been national security policy, but considering the interdisciplinary nature of such a topic, I am constantly exploring other fields.

 I'm currently finishing up a Master's degree in Nonproliferation and Terrorism Studies at the Middlebury Institute of International Studies (MIIS).
-During my time at MIIS, I have focused on the fusion of quantitative methods with subject matter expertise in topics spanning hybrid conflict, terrorism, insurgency, CBRN, and threat finance.
+During my time at MIIS, I have focused on the fusion of quantitative methods with rich domain knowledge in topics spanning hybrid conflict, terrorism, insurgency, WMD, and threat finance.

 In the past, I worked as a security manager, combat medic, noncommissioned officer, linguist, and herder of cats.